You are here

 The latest version of the PIT can be found here, along with installation instructions.
 A general overview of the PIT is provided on this page.
 Here, you can also find a set of tutorial videos prepared by Gemini to help PIs prepare their proposals using PIT.

-Checklist for IGRINS-2 Phase I proposals
+Phase I Checklist for IGRINS-2 Proposals

 In order to minimize common errors when creating a new IGRINS-2 program, PIs are encouraged to pay particular attention to the following aspects of the Phase I preparation.